ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

   .. error::
         +[__NSCFConstantString initialize] may have been in progress in another thread when fork() was called.
 We cannot safely call it or ignore it in the fork() child process.
 Crashing instead.
 Set a breakpoint on objc_initializeAfterForkError to debug.
         ERROR!
-A worker was found in a dead state:
+A worker was found in a dead state

 In general the recommended workaround is to set the following environment variable in your shell: